oloBion/Retip/README.md

 devtools::install_github('olobion/Retip')
 ```

-:warning: It is not possible to install Retip in conda enviroment because `rJava` requires NVIDIA drivers.
+It is not possible to install Retip in conda enviroment because `rJava` requires NVIDIA drivers.

 To make the package work fully in R, you need to install **LightGBM**, which can be very difficult.
 If you encounter problems, follow these instructions:
 [LightGBM](https://github.com/microsoft/LightGBM/tree/master/R-package).
 If you do not need to use it, do not worry - you can continue using **XGBoost**, **RandomForest**, **BRNN** and **H2O**.